Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 The EXOS screws on and secures with set screws

-Probably most important, it can make follow-up shots a lot quicker.
+And most importantly, it can make follow-up shots a lot quicker.

 Very often, we temporarily lose sight picture after we take a shot.
 How long it takes to recover often comes down to training, experience, rate of fire, and the gun.
 The bigger the caliber, the more forces at work.